From Mundane to Memorable: Transforming Your Workplace Into a Compelling Protagonist

 How are you?
 I hope you’re getting your stories spruced up for spring.

 Like everybody, I bet you occasionally find yourself hooked on some TV series on Netflix that won’t let go.

 Each runs for 16 episodes long and both are in essence romantic stories with the former also carrying a time travel element which I always fall for.

 I’m telling you about these shows because of their realistic portrayal of the workplace in the story.
 Yep, the same way The Office TV series did it in the ‘90s.

 In this case, both plots take place at the Korean Credit Union Bank (KCU), Yeongpo branch.

 Initially, I was sure it was a real bank that sponsored the shows.

-You get such a strong branding (logos, outfits, name tags etc.).
+You get such strong branding (logos, outfits, name tags, etc.).
 And even a tagline “With Our Faith And Kindness.
 A New Banking Experience!” that drove merchandize for fans.

 The featured daily activities are quite realistic with attention to fine details; from the protagonists as tellers interacting with feisty customers, promotional campaigns outdoors, team’s lunch/dinner out, remote training trips, and HR transfer requests to another branch.